oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-6-monitor.md

 Click on `Save and test` and wait for the confirmation to pop up.

-For details, Refer to [InfluxDB docs](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/?t=InfluxQL).
+For details, refer to [InfluxDB docs](https://docs.influxdata.com/influxdb/v2.0/tools/grafana/?t=InfluxQL).

 ### Customize Dashboard
 If you want to customize the dashboard, please refer to [Ethereum docs](https://ethereum.org/en/developers/tutorials/monitoring-geth-with-influxdb-and-grafana/#setting-up-grafana).